ssaleem/Geckos-Team-4/README.md

 TODO list widget with the provision of adding and deleting tasks.

 ### Daily Quote
-A random daily quote featched from
+A random daily quote featched from forismatic API.

 ### Daily Goal
 User can set a daily goal highlighting the main focus for the day.